OKaluza/fractured/docs/docs.rst

 Requirements
 ------------
-- A modern browser supporting WebGL (Only confirmed working with Firefox, Chrome & Safari at this stage, Opera's WebGL implementation is still causing me some problems)
+- A modern browser supporting WebGL, confirmed working with Firefox, Chrome & Safari.
 - A graphics card with up to date drivers that support OpenGL.
 This tool is designed to fully utilise the resources of the graphics processor so the better your graphics card, the faster it will render fractals.
 - Experimental WebCL support is also available, using the Nokia Research Firefox WebCL plugin: http://webcl.nokiaresearch.com/
 - *Note* My development platform is Linux, Firefox, NVidia.
 Other platforms have not all been well tested yet.
 Everything should work fine though (in theory).
-- *Note 2* On Windows, browsers do WebGL rendering via conversion to DirectX shaders (ANGLE), this "feature" is a bit experimental and does not always play nicely.
+- **Note: Windows** windows browsers do WebGL rendering via conversion to DirectX shaders (ANGLE), this "feature" is a bit experimental and does not always play nicely.
 I highly recommend using native OpenGL rendering where possible, but you have to enable it in your browser manually (in Firefox: set webgl.prefer-native-gl to true in about:config, in Chrome: run with arguments: –use-gl=desktop).
+- **Note: Safari** if not enabled, WebGL can be switched on  by going into preferences -> advanced, show develop menu.
+Then select Enable WebGL on the Develop menu.
+- **Note: Opera** Opera's WebGL implementation is still causing me some problems, hope to support it in the future.

 Workspace
 =========